Medicaid can be used to pay for a drug treatment program if the center accepts Medicaid as a form of payment.

 - Injection drug users

-- Individuals who also struggle with mental health
+- Individuals who also struggle with significant mental health concerns

 Each state handles public health treatment services differently.
 While providers that accept Medicaid are generally open to anyone who needs help, these services are often allocated in priority order.
 There is often a waiting list for public drug treatment services.